 1. COVID-19 District Safety and Mitigation Guidelines.
-The District will inform and train, when applicable, its employees in public health measures, hygiene, and sanitation to help prevent the spread of the virus and will take reasonable measures to ensure that its facilities have the necessary supplies for preventive sanitation measures (such as soap and water, disposable towels, or tissues, and hand sanitizer).
-The Parties recognize that there have been severe shortages throughout California of supplies recommended by Public Health Agencies, but the District will make all reasonable efforts to obtain the appropriate supplies.
-The Parties agree that this MOU addresses with mitigation protocols as required by Federal, State, and health officials in order to prevent the spread of illness arising from the coronavirus during the 2020-2021 school year, and/or for the duration of any orders from public agencies with jurisdiction over the District.
+The District will inform and train, when applicable, its employees in public health measures, hygiene, and sanitation to help prevent the spread of the virus and will follow the applicable laws to ensure that its facilities have the necessary supplies for preventive sanitation measures (such as soap and water, disposable towels or tissues, and hand sanitizer).
+The Parties recognize that there have been severe shortages throughout California of supplies recommended by Public Health Agencies, but the District will obtain the appropriate supplies.
+The Parties agree that this MOU addresses mitigation protocols as required by Federal, State, and health officials in order to prevent the spread of illness arising from COVID-19 during the 2020-2021 school year, and/or for the duration of any orders from public agencies with jurisdiction over the District.